Please Write a Book about My Life

 Have an uplifting angle

 Trust me, no one wants to read a book about how horrible a life has been.
-While the story could be completely true, it will make reader feel awful (and sometimes squeamish).
-In addition, there will be no progression of the characters, which makes the book flat and boring.
+While the story could be completely true, it will make reader feel awful and sometimes squeamish.
+In addition, when everything is doom and gloom, it doesn’t allow for any room for the characters to grow.
+That makes for a flat and boring read.

 I’ve ghostwritten a few books about the Holocaust, because I feel the survival stories are each important to share.
-I spoke to a woman the other day, who lives her life every day feeling grateful for being alive.
-She feels the weight of responsibility to make good decisions that help others.
+I spoke to a survivor the other day, who lives her life every day feeling grateful for being alive.
+She feels the weight of responsibility to make good decisions that help others because she feels she was chosen to survive against all odds.
 Shouldn’t we all feel that?

 Research my website

-I love it when authors write me and have done their homework.
-They have reviewed my website and want to hire me because they like how I write.
+If you’d like to hire me, please check me out a bit.
+I love it when prospective clients do their homework before they write me.
+Review my website, read samples of my books, look over my testimonials, etc. I’d like it if you want to hire me because you enjoy the way I write.
 I’ve written over a hundred blog articles, so if you want to get a feel for my writing style, my website is a great place to start.

 I’ve also written over two dozen books, but unfortunately, you can’t read them.
-That’s because I always sign a confidentiality agreement with each client.
+I know, I know… It’s just that I always sign a confidentiality agreement with each client.
 After all, when you hire me, you’ll be the author and once we’re done, I’ll just be a ghost.

-Still, I have two books that bear my name.
+I do have five books that bear my name.
 Check them out.
 You don’t have to purchase them but can see a preview on Amazon.
 Yes, each client has a unique written voice, but it’s always wise to do a little research and become familiar with your ghostwriter’s writing skills.

 Know what I charge